amacal/ine/README.md

 # 0.6
 - [IMPROVEMENT] Already downloaded resource is not startable
+- [IMPROVEMENT] Closing tha application takes no longer than 10 seconds

 # 0.5
 - [FEATURE] Support getting files from nitroflare folders